cloud-ark/kubeplus/README.rst

 Platform-as-Code Endpoints
 ----------------------------

-For application developers our goal is to be able to find out information about Custom Resources directly using kubectl -- similar to how Unix man pages work.
+Application developers are able to find out information about Custom Resources directly using kubectl -- similar to how Unix 'man' and 'pstree' commands work.

 Towards that end KubePlus exposes following endpoints as custom sub-resources - 'man', 'explain' and 'composition'.